leibenjamin/leibenjamin.github.io/_posts/2015-06-23-economy-worst-case.md

 **\[16m podcast\]**

 Planet Money covers several situations that US economists might find worrisome.
 Nice to see more publicity for the dependency ratio.
+Also has a bit from Robert Shiller about the current cyclically adjusted price-to-earnings (CAPE) ratio, which is reaching historic peaks.
+Podcast concludes that while there are several possible problems, none will likely affect the US economy anytime soon.